How to make soft and Idlis every time. Easy homemade method

 ⏱ Step 1: Soaking

 Rinse the rice 2–3 times and soak in enough water for 4 to 6 hours.
-Rinse urad dal and fenugreek seeds and soak separately for 4–6 hours.
+Rinse urad dal and fenugreek seeds and soak for 4–6 hours.

 🌀 Step 2: Grinding

 Grind urad dal + fenugreek until fluffy.
-Grind rice until slightly grainy.
+Grind rice until grainy.
 Mix both pastes together in a large bowl.
 Add salt if desired.

 Tip: Use cold water to prevent batter from heating up while grinding.